zhiweibi/PT-GAN/README.md

 ```
 ## Prepare datasets
 Download the datasets from the official and rearrange the files to the following structure.
+The dataset path can be modified in the PT-GAN/options/\*.yaml file.
 ### BraTS2020
 ```
 MICCAI_BraTS2020_TrainingData